rasmi/public-tech/Digital Public Infrastructure and Administrative Burden.md

 ## Introduction
 * Introducing concept of administrative burden, digital public infrastructure, why these are fundamental to how government serves communities and in the general interest.
+* Background:
+	* Administrative burden
+	* Public benefits & services
+	* Digital public infrastructure
+* Public benefits delivery is a high-leverage, high-impact area for improvement of community living standards.
+It can also be taken as a key litmus test of government’s ability to create or leverage technology to fulfill its mission.

 ## Technology and administrative burdens
 * Burdens as a tradeoff of time, labor, money, etc. shouldered either by government or by residents (or third parties).